HonestInsurance/Resources/research/WhitePaper.md

 - Dan Ariely's research (5) (9) in the field of behavioral economics might be the single most important research to consider in this context.
 His research focuses on the irrationality in the decision-making process of humans.
 Of particular interest are his findings in the field of unethical behavior and the underlying dynamics that influence this behavior.
 - Barry Schwartz (10) and Sheena Iyengar's (11) research on choice and its impact on human decision making is of particular importance in defining insurance services.
 The central line of argumentation is that some choice is better than none but providing a Consumer with too much choice causes them to feel overwhelmed and somewhat paralyzed in making decisions.
 - James Surowiecki's publication on 'The Wisdom of Crowds' (12) gives profound insight into the combined decision-making power of crowds provided the necessary preconditions are met.
 - Nobel laureate Daniel Kahneman's prospect theory (13) makes an argument to take human's cognitive biases into account.
-An important example of a cognitive bias to consider is loss-aversion – &quot;they are more likely to act to avert a loss than to achieve a gain&quot; (14).
+An important example of a cognitive bias to consider is loss-aversion – "they are more likely to act to avert a loss than to achieve a gain" (14).

 ---